 How to Prevent Creosote-Related Fires

 For any facility using a wood-fired oven, the best preventative step you can take is to reduce the buildup of creosote and grease in your oven and exhaust system (this includes hood and ductwork if it’s not vented directly).
 To ensure there’s little to no buildup, implement an effective wood-fire oven cleaning schedule.
 While the precise schedule will vary according to your restaurant’s needs and NFPA #96 guidelines, there are daily, weekly, and monthly maintenance steps you can take.
-For example, it’s a good idea to have staff clean the interior and firebox of your oven each day, and a professional kitchen exhaust cleaning team should inspect and clean the exhaust system of your oven at least once a month.
+For example, it’s a good idea to have staff clean the interior and firebox of your oven each day.
+A professional kitchen exhaust cleaning team should inspect and clean your oven’s exhaust system at least once a month.

 At HOODZ, we specialize in fire prevention and code compliance for commercial kitchens.
-From oven cleaning to vent hood filter cleaning to grease containment system maintenance, the experts at HOODZ can ensure your kitchen is able to operate safely.
+From oven cleaning and vent hood filter cleaning to grease containment system maintenance, the experts at HOODZ can ensure your kitchen can operate safely.

 Contact us today to set up your exhaust system inspection and cleaning appointment!